 • Chopped fresh dill or mint (optional)

-Here’s the step-by-step tutorial for how to make this tzatziki recipe (print-friendly version & video just below):
+Here’s the step-by-step tutorial for how to make this tzatziki recipe.

 • Grate the cucumbers.
-You can use a box grater or do as I do and use a food processor for a shortcut.
-Add a pinch of salt with the sliced cucumbers in the food processor and run the processor until the cucumber is finely chopped.
+Grate the cucumbers using a box grater or a food processor (my favorite way) for a shortcut.
+Add the cucumbers with a pinch of kosher salt to the food processor and run the processor until the cucumbers are finely grated.

 • Drain the grated cucumbers (VERY IMPORTANT).
-Once grated, transfer the cucumbers to a clean cheesecloth (or a heavy napkin) and squeeze out all the liquid.
+Once grated, transfer the cucumbers to a clean cheesecloth or a flour sack towel, and squeeze out all the liquid.

 • Mix the sauce.
 In a large bowl, combine the grated or minced garlic with the white vinegar and a little olive oil and mix.
-Add the drained cucumber mixture to a large bowl, greek yogurt, kosher salt, a pinch of white black pepper, and chopped dill or mint (if using).
+Add the drained cucumber mixture to a large bowl, Greek yogurt, kosher salt, a pinch of white or black pepper, and chopped dill or mint (if using).
 Stir to combine.

-• Refrigerate for 30 minutes and up to two hours before serving or serve immediately, if you can’t wait, with fresh veggies and pita or chips!
+• Refrigerate for 30 minutes and up to 2 hours before serving or serve immediately, if you can’t wait!
+Enjoy it with fresh veggies and pita or pita chips!
 Drizzle a little olive oil on top.

 Creamy cucumber tzatziki is one of the most versatile dips you can make!
-At the very least, serve it with some carrots, bell peppers, and other fresh veggies of your choice, but you can use it in many more ways with everything from the obvious gyros to pan-seared salmon, lamb rack, all sorts of kebabs including vegetable skewers, or even to top your baked potato!
-I love adding it to dinner bowls with keftedes (meatballs) and a salad!
-I even use it for drizzling onto Greek Meatloaf wrapped In Grape Leaves!
+At the very least, serve it with some carrots, bell peppers, and other fresh veggies of your choice, but you can use it in many more ways.

 Hungry for more?
-Check out my Greek Recipes Collection
+Check out my Greek Recipes Collection.

-4.90 from 286 votes
+4.91 from 321 votes

 Tzatziki Sauce Recipe

-Creamy Greek Tztaziki Sauce recipe with cucumber, yogurt, and garlic.
+Creamy Greek Tzatziki Sauce recipe with cucumber, yogurt, and garlic.
 Add a tablespoon or two of fresh dill or mint, if you like.
-Do not skip draining the cucumbers or your yogurt dip will be too watery.
-And for best texture, cover and refrigerate anywhere from 30 minutes to 2 hours before serving.
-This versatile cucumber yogurt sauce can be used in many ways, be sure to read my post for all the ideas!
+Do not skip draining the cucumbers, or the sauce will be watery.
+And for the best texture, cover and refrigerate for 30 minutes to 2 hours before serving.
+This versatile cucumber yogurt sauce can be used in many ways.

 Prep – 10 minutes